K2view named a Visionary in Gartner’s Magic Quadrant 🎉

 • Increased customer trust

-A diverse range of data masking techniques, including K anonymity, helps organizations demonstrate their commitment to protecting personal information, which fosters trust among customers, partners, employees, and other key stakeholders.
+A diverse range of data masking methods, including K anonymity, helps organizations demonstrate their commitment to protecting personal information, which fosters trust among customers, partners, employees, and other key stakeholders.

 Weaknesses of K Anonymity